-Supplementary card spending does count towards your minimum spending, but it’s not something you should take lightly.
-The consequences if it goes badly are all on you and your credit, so choose your supplementary cardholder accordingly.
+Supplementary card spending does count towards your minimum spend, but it’s not something you should take lightly.
+If it goes poorly, the consequences are all on you and your credit, so choose your supplementary cardholder carefully.

-Whether you’re signing up for a new card every few months, or sticking to a reasonable one card per year, organization is the name of the game if you want to be a successful credit card churner.
+Whether you’re signing up for a new credit card every few months, or sticking to one card per year, organization is the name of the game if you want to be a successful credit card churner.

-That means you’ll need to keep track of everything, from how you’re doing towards hitting the minimum spend, to when your card is up for renewal.
-If you miss those targets or dates, you could lose out on your signup bonus entirely, or get hit with an annual fee that you hadn’t planned on paying.
+That means you’ll need to keep track of everything, from how you’re doing in terms of hitting the minimum spend, to when your card is up for renewal.
+If you miss those targets or dates, you could lose out on your signup bonus entirely or get hit with an annual fee that you hadn’t planned on paying.

-One of the most pressing questions people have is how churning credit cards will impact their credit score.
+One of the most pressing questions people have is: how will churning credit cards impact my credit score?
 The uber-churners over at r/churningcanada have estimated that any hard credit check, like the ones that happen when you sign up for a new card, will lower your score by about 10 points — but that it’ll usually bounce back in about three months.

 Beyond watching out for the credit score dip that comes from signing up for new cards, you’ll need to do a few other key things to maintain your overall score while churning.

-Keep a detailed track of all of your payments on every card so that you never miss one.
+Keep a detailed list of all your payments on every card so that you never miss one.
 Missed payments will hurt your score a lot more in the long run, since payment history makes up 35% of your total credit score.